MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

-Just like for the singles equations we project on a biorthogonal bra, though now using a doubly excited ket as the template, and we need to symmetrize to include the pertmutations caused by the particle symmetry of the biorthogonal bra.
+Just like for the singles equations we project on a biorthogonal bra, though now using a doubly excited ket as the template, and we need to symmetrize to include the permutations caused by the particle symmetry of the biorthogonal bra.

 ```@repl 1